TormentedTraveler/docs-test-repo/user-guide.md

 ## Conclusion

-This app makes managing your book store simple, whether you're a customer shopping for books or an admin managing the store.
+This app makes managing your book store simple, whether you're a customer shopping for books or an admin managing the library.
 If you have any questions or need further assistance, feel free to contact our support team.

 Happy reading and managing!